Voluntary product stewardship arrangements

 Round 2 for Voluntary Product Stewardship Activity Accreditation

-The Department will open a call (Round 2) for accreditation of voluntary product stewardship arrangements towards the end of 2014.
+The Department will open a call (Round 2) for accreditation of voluntary product stewardship arrangements towards the end of the 2014-15 financial year.

 If you or your organisation is interested in applying for accreditation for a voluntary product stewardship arrangement the forms and guidelines for Round 1 are available for your reference.
 We anticipate updating the guidelines in readiness for Round 2.